cj-mills/christianjmills/posts/icevision-openvino-unity-tutorial/part-3/index.md

 ## Summary

-In this tutorial series, we covered how to train a YOLOX model with the IceVision library, created a DLL to perform inference with the model using OpenVINO, and built a simple Unity project that leveraged this DLL.
+In this three-part tutorial series, we learned how to perform end-to-end object detection in Unity using IceVision and OpenVINO.
+In part 1, we trained a YOLOX model using IceVision and exported it to OpenVINO.
+In part 2, we created a dynamic link library (DLL) file in Visual Studio to perform object detection with the YOLOX model using OpenVINO.
+Finally, in this post, we integrated the trained model into a Unity project to perform real-time object detection.
+You now have a template to perform object detection in Unity that you can adapt to other projects.